DF-wu/youtube_channel_archiver/readme.md

+# DF modified version
++ modification:
+  + add more flag for saving as much detail as possible
+  + replace `youtube-dl`  to `yt-dlp`
+  + add the format parameters by [this stackoverflow thread](https://askubuntu.com/questions/856911/using-youtube-dl-to-download-entire-youtube-channel)
-# youtube-dl config - downloading entire channels for archival
+## youtube-dl config - downloading entire channels for archival

 by https://www.reddit.com/user/Stephen304